docker/compose-for-agents/adk-cerebras/README.md

 CEREBRAS_API_KEY=<your_cerebras_api_key>
 ```

-### ✋ All the prompts are define in the 🐙 compose file
+### ✋ All the prompts are defined in the 🐙 compose file

 ### Start the services